Mansfield & Ashfield

 Results will be announced in the following month unless there is no clear and deserving recipient identified in a season, in which case the committee may choose not to make an award.
 We will then present certificates to winners, seeking permission to take and share pictures, with quarterly presentations also potentially being combined into our programme of branch socials.

-If a venue wins a PotS, they cannot be nominated again in the next three seasons.
+If a venue wins a PotS, they cannot be nominated again in the next four seasons.

 Pub of the Year (PotY)